The 2019 IAAF World Championships: Everything you need to know

 The new format will see split evening sessions, a first, in the 17 editions of the championships.
-There will be a one-hour break for entertainment and family activities.
+There will be a break for entertainment and family activities.

 It will also see the debut of the 4x400m mixed gender relay ahead of the Tokyo 2020 Olympic Games.